-- all: alias for jupyter, watch, jobs, mypy, asyncio (this is the recommended way to install a featurecomplete version of Coconut), - jupyter/ipython: enables use of the --jupyter/--ipython flag, - watch: enables use of the --watch flag, - jobs: improves use of the -- jobs flag, - mypy: enables use of the --mypy flag, - asyncio: enables use of the asyncio library on older Python versions by making use of trollius, - tests: everything necessary to run Coconut's test suite, - · docs: everything necessary to build Coconut's documentation, and - dev: everything necessary to develop on Coconut, including all of the dependencies above.
+- all: alias for jupyter, watch, jobs, mypy, backports (this is the recommended way to install a feature-complete version of Coconut), - jupyter/ipython: enables use of the --jupyter / --ipython flag, - watch: enables use of the --watch flag, - jobs: improves use of the -- jobs flag, - mypy: enables use of the --mypy flag, - backports: enables use of the asyncio library on older Python versions by making use of trollius, the enum library by making use of aenum, and other similar backports. - tests: everything necessary to test the Coconut language itself, - · docs: everything necessary to build Coconut's documentation, and - dev: everything necessary to develop on Coconut, including all of the dependencies above.